nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `list` followed by `cancelled 2` sets the delivery status of the orders with `ID` 2 from the CakeCollate database as `cancelled`.
 * `cancelled 2 3` sets the delivery status of the orders with ids 2 and 3 from the CakeCollate database as `cancelled`.

-##### Adding a special request to an order: `request`

-Adds a special request to an existing order in the CakeCollate database.

-Format: `request INDEX r/REQUEST`

-* Adds a special request to the order at the specified `INDEX`.
-The index refers to the index number shown in the displayed order list.
-The index **must be a positive integer** 1, 2, 3, …​
-* You can remove an order’s special request by typing `r/` without specifying any requests after it.

-Examples:
-* `request 1 r/More sugar, spice and everything nice.` Sets the special request of the 1st order to be `More sugar, spice and everything nice.`
-* `request 2 r/` Removes the 2nd order's current special request.

 ##### Editing an order : `edit`